Manishearth/manishearth.github.io/source/drafts/zero1.md

 The compiler knows these are safe because it knows that the type is covariant, and the `Yokeable` trait allows us to talk about types where these operations are safe, _generically_.

-{% discussion pion-plus%} In simpler terms, there's a certain useful property about lifetime "stretchiness" that the compiler knows about, and we can check that the property applies to a type by generating code that the compiler would refuse to compile if the property did not apply. {% enddiscussion %}
+{% discussion pion-plus%} In other words, there's a certain useful property about lifetime "stretchiness" that the compiler knows about, and we can check that the property applies to a type by generating code that the compiler would refuse to compile if the property did not apply. {% enddiscussion %}

 Using this trait, `Yoke` then works by storing `Self<'static>` and transforming it to a shorter, more local lifetime before handing it out to any consumers, using the methods on `Yokeable` in various ways.
+Knowing that the lifetime is covariant is what makes it safe to do such lifetime "squeezing".
+The `'static` is a lie, but it's safe to do that kind of thing as long as the value isn't actually accessed with the `'static` lifetime, and we take great care to ensure it doesn't leak.

 ## ... make life rue the day it thought it could give you lifetimes